-• Pupils are not to bring mobile phones to school unless given permission by the head teacher where parents have asked for permission for the phone to be present for safety / precautionary use.
-Pupil phones should be handed to the head teacher until home time.

-- The sending of abusive or inappropriate text messages is forbidden. - Staff should not use their own personal mobile phones to contact parents.
-The school phone should be used. - Staff and visitors are not permitted to use their phones the classroom.
-Staff should turn off their phones, or put onto silent mode and store in a safe place away from children. - Staff may use their mobile phone in the staffroom or office to make calls at break times away from pupils.
-Consideration should be given to other people in these areas when using phones. - Parents may not use their mobile phones on school trips to take photographs of their own children or other children.
+- Pupils are not to bring mobile phones to school unless given permission by the head teacher where parents have asked for permission for the phone to be present for safety / precautionary use.
+Pupil phones should be handed in at the School Office for safekeeping until home time. - The sending of abusive or inappropriate text messages is forbidden. - Staff should not use their own personal mobile phones to contact parents.
+The school phone should be used. - Staff and visitors are not permitted to use their phones in classrooms, corridors, the school hall, playgrounds, field or Forest School without the express permission of the Headteacher.
+Staff should turn off their phones, or put them onto silent mode and store in a safe place away from children. - Staff may use their mobile phone in the staffroom or office to make calls at break times away from pupils.
+Consideration should be given to other people in these areas when using phones. - Parents and other volunteer helpers may not use mobile phones or other mobile devices on school trips to take photographs of their own children or other children.